 Here is a step-to-step guide to ensure a smooth installation process:

 1. Framing Requirement

-Hardie boards can be installed over braced wood or steel studs, 20 gauge minimum to 16 gauge maximum, spaced a maximum of 24 inches or placed directly to a minimum 7/16 in thick OSB sheathing.
+Hardie boards can be installed over braced wood or steel studs, 20 gauge minimum to 16 gauge maximum, spaced a maximum of 24 inches, or placed directly to a minimum of 7/16 in thick OSB sheathing.